Drezil/img2ascii/README.md

 # build instructions

-execute `stack build`.
+Execute `stack build`.
 Result is then in your `.stack-work/dist/$system/$cabal/build/img2ascii/` folder.
 Replace `$system` and `$cabal` according to your installation.

+Alternatively you can install the program with `stack install` to `~/.local/img2ascii` or for all users (if `stack install` is invoked as root).

-Trhee example images in the resolution of 225x65, 225x65 and 100x40 are included.
+Three true-color example images in the resolution of 225x65, 225x65 and 100x40 are included.
 To view them just type `cat image1.img` in a suitable (aka TrueColor) terminal.

+One 256-color example is also included.
+Type `cat rose_256.img` to view that.

 # example